FilipVarda97/TestUndabot/README.md

 - SwiftLint
 - SnapKit

-In TUUserDetailPhotoCollectionViewCellViewModel.swift file there is note left for reviewer.
+There are two notes in project left for reviewer.
+One in TUUserDetailPhotoCollectionViewCellViewModel.swift file and another in TURepositroyListViewViewModel.swift file.